volta-cli/rfcs/text/0000-informational-commands.md

 	    - v3.4.5 on Node v12.2.0 with built-in npm
 	    - v3.0.3 on Node v12.2.0 with built-in npm (default)
     - create-react-app, with binary `create-react-app`: v3.0.1 on Node v12.2.0 with built-in npm (default)
-    - yarn-deduplicate, with binary `yarn-deduplicate`: v1.1.1 on Node v12.2.0 with built-in npm (notice that this is not a *default*; assume the user ran `volta fetch` )
+    - yarn-deduplicate, with binary `yarn-deduplicate`: v1.1.1, fetched but not installed (and therefore with no associated platform)

 They also have two projects with the following pins: